 | Username (login) | 4–25 | Restricted to lowercase a–z, 0–9, and underscores.
 Not a "content" limit — a format rule. |

-The two rock-solid, officially confirmable numbers are the 500-character chat/whisper limit and the 140-character stream title.
-The bio and panel figures are marked "approximately" on purpose — see the honest note below.
+Two numbers here are rock-solid and officially confirmable: the 500-character chat/whisper limit and the 140-character stream title.
+The bio and panel figures are marked "approximately" on purpose.
+See the honest note further down.

 The Twitch chat character limit: 500 characters

-A single Twitch chat message can be up to 500 characters.
-This is the limit the web and mobile chat boxes enforce, and it applies to every account on every channel — subscribers, VIPs, and moderators get the same 500, not more.
+A single Twitch chat message can run up to 500 characters.
+That's the limit the web and mobile chat boxes enforce, and it applies to every account on every channel.
+Subscribers, VIPs, and moderators get the same 500, not more.
 The cap counts characters, not bytes, so a message full of multi-byte Unicode or emoji still fits as long as it's 500 characters or fewer.

-Twitch doesn't silently truncate an over-length message the way some platforms do.
-If you exceed 500 characters, the client blocks the send and you have to trim it yourself before it will post.
-Whispers (Twitch's private messages) share the same 500-character ceiling.
+Twitch doesn't quietly truncate an over-length message the way some platforms do.
+Go past 500 and the client blocks the send, so you have to trim it yourself before it will post.
+Whispers, Twitch's private messages, share the same 500-character ceiling.

-Emotes are worth a mention: a channel/global emote like Kappa counts as its literal text length in that 500 — it isn't a single "character."
-So a message packed with long emote codes can hit the wall sooner than it looks.
+Emotes are worth a mention.
+A channel or global emote like Kappa counts as its literal text length inside that 500.
+It isn't a single "character."
+A message packed with long emote codes can hit the wall sooner than it looks.

 The two real bot limits over IRC (500 vs 50 vs ~469)

 This is the part that trips up bot developers, so here it is precisely.
-Twitch chat runs on an IRC-based protocol, and there are two distinct, current limits in play for automated senders — not one current limit and one legacy one.
+Twitch chat runs on an IRC-based protocol, and two distinct, current limits apply to automated senders.
+Not one current limit and one legacy one.
+Both are live.

 - The full IRC protocol line: ~469 characters.
 RFC 1459 frames an IRC message at 512 bytes including the command, the channel name, and the trailing

 CRLF.
 After that overhead, the effective ceiling for the message text on Twitch works out to roughly 469 characters before the line gets dropped.
-Twitch's own developer forum discussion notes this figure is undocumented and "seems kind of random," and recommends either setting a conservative limit or accepting that some over-length lines silently vanish. - Unmodded bots: 50 characters — a live cap today.
+Twitch's own developer forum discussion notes the figure is undocumented and "seems kind of random," and recommends either setting a conservative limit or accepting that some over-length lines silently vanish. - Unmodded bots: 50 characters, a live cap today.
 A bot that is not a moderator in the channel is capped at 50 characters per message right now.
-This is a current restriction, not an outdated behavior from an old IRC thread.
+This is a current restriction, not leftover behavior from an old IRC thread.
 Get your bot modded in the channel and it gets the full 500-character message length, same as the human chat box.